TempusOwl/db-site/_pages/terms.md

 If you wish to disable cookies, you may do so through your web browser options.
 Instructions for doing so can be found on the specific web browsers' websites.

+#### Google Analytics

+Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
+It reports website trends using cookies and web beacons without identifying individual visitors.
+You can read [Google Analytics Privacy Policy](http://www.google.com/analytics/learn/privacy.html).

+#### Google Adsense

+Google Adsense, a third party affiliate marketing network, uses cookies to help make sure I get a commission when you buy a product after clicking on a link or ad banner that takes you to the site of one of their merchants.
+You can read [Google Adsense Privacy Policy](http://support.google.com/adsense/bin/answer.py?hl=en&answer=48182).

 ## Disclosure Policy